ZSaberLv0/ZFVimIM/README.md

-      'name' : '(required) name of your db', 'priority' : '(optional) 100 by default, smaller value means higher priority', 'switchable' : '(optional) 1 by default, when off, won't be enabled by ZFVimIME_keymap_next_n() series', 'dbCallback' : '(optional) func(key, option), see ZFVimIM_complete',
+      'name' : '(required) name of your db', 'priority' : '(optional) 100 by default, smaller value means higher priority', 'switchable' : '(optional) 1 by default, when off, won't be enabled by ZFVimIME_keymap_next_n() series', 'editable' : '(optional) 1 by default, when off, no dbEdit would applied', 'dbCallback' : '(optional) func(key, option), see ZFVimIM_complete',
-                     // when dbCallback supplied, words would be fetched from this callback instead 'menuLabel' : '(optional) string or function(item), when not empty, show label after key hint', 'implData' : { // extra data for impl
+                     // when dbCallback supplied, words would be fetched from this callback instead 'menuLabel' : '(optional) string or function(item), when not empty, show label after key hint',
+                    // when not set, or set to number `0`, we would show db name if it's completed from crossDb 'implData' : { // extra data for impl
       },
     }